kseito/RewardedTodo/README.md

 This app is composed with MVVM Architecture and separate each layer by multi module function.

 ## Libraries
-This app use folloing libraries.
+This app use following libraries.
 - Jetpack Compose
 - Retrofit2
 - Dagger Hilt